rahul-swar07/NodeJS-basics/README.md

 - nvm ls-remote ——> gives a list of all the available node.js version options available for your system

 Node Modules
-One file can be executed inside another file using the require method.
+- One file can be executed inside another file using the require method.
-Some properties of one file can be executed inside another file by usingg exports method and receiving that method into an object via require method.
+- Some properties of one file can be executed inside another file by usingg exports method and receiving that method into an object via require method.
+- Node Modules can also come in the form of apis in Node.js
+- 'readline' in 'require' is an api module in Node.js that helps to take user input in stdin and output the same through stdout.

 What is NPM ?